The USC Career Center is committed to supporting talented students from all backgrounds, cultures, and identities.

 Events Centered Around Diversity, Equity, and Inclusion

 Our Diversity Meet & Greet (DMG) is held each fall semester where employers with strong diversity initiatives can network with students from historically underrepresented populations.
 This year we are inviting employers to engage with students in panel discussion held in the affinity spaces.
 Our program goal brings together employers who have strong diversity initiatives (like Employee Resource Groups, diversity training, lunch & learn discussions, to name a few) with underrepresented students (first-generation, low-income, students of color, LGBTQ+, and other marginalized social identities).

-Below is a sample of some of our past participating employers.
-Please note this is not a comprehensive list.
+Below is a sample (not a comprehensive list) of some of our past participating organizations:

 - GE HealthCare